tinted-theming/home/styling.md

 **Keep in Mind**

-- every scheme MUST specify the default Base 16 slots
+- every scheme MUST specify the default Base slots
-- older templates may only support the default Base 16 slots (ignoring any named slots)
+- older templates may only support the default slots (ignoring any named slots)
 - for convenience custom slots by always be used to organize your scheme

 ### Built-in Slots